-Pūtaiao Pathway: Science, for those wishing to pursue a career in wine science or viticulture, vet nursing or any other science-related field.
+Pūtaiao Pathway: Science, for those wishing to pursue a career in viticulture & wine science, vet nursing or any other science-related field.

 Gain the skills and knowledge to enter degree level study with confidence.
-This qualification will give you an introduction to important skills and ideas, so you’re ready to step up to higher level study, including at degree level.
-You’ll learn the study and communication skills, together with the science background you need to progress and be successful in our wine science and viticulture programmes.
-The courses you study will prepare you for entry into the Bachelor of Viticulture or the Bachelor of Wine Science or you may choose to enroll in a different field of science.
+This qualification will give you an introduction to important skills and ideas, so you’re ready to step up to higher level study; including at degree level.
+You’ll learn study and communication skills, together with the science background you need to progress and be successful in our wine science & viticulture programme.
+The courses you study will prepare you for entry into the Bachelor of Viticulture & Wine Science or you may choose to enrol in a different field of science.

 There are four compulsory courses, each worth 15 credits, to gain the NZ Certificate in Study and Career Preparation (Pūtaiao | Science Pathway) [Level 4].

 - Skills for Successful Tertiary Study.
 To enable students to develop essential study skills required for higher level study through a biological context.

 - Building Communication Competence.
-To enable students to develop oral and written communication skills through a biological context.
+To enable students to develop oral and written communication skills.

 - Introduction to Chemistry.
 To develop practical skills and essential theoretical knowledge of chemical concepts for further study in science.

-- Introduction to Mathematics and Physics.
-To develop mathematical skills and the theoretical knowledge and experimental skills of physics.
+- Introduction to Mathematics Excel Skills.
+To develop mathematical skills and computer literacy

 Graduates of this certificate will be ready to enter degree or diploma level education in their chosen career pathway.